Irvin Studin

 Irvin Studin is a Canadian academic, publisher, and writer.
-He is the President of The Institute for 21st Century Questions, a leading Canadian think tank, and the Founder, Editor-in-Chief and Publisher of Global Brief magazine.
+He is the President of The Institute for 21st Century Questions, a Canadian think tank, and the Founder, Editor-in-Chief and Publisher of Global Brief magazine.
 He also chairs the Worldwide Commission to Educate All Kids (Post-Pandemic), an international initiative addressing the ouster of hundreds of millions of children from all education during the COVID-19 pandemic school closures.

 He was a two-time All-Canadian and captain of the York University Varsity Soccer Team.
 He earned two Blues with Oxford University's varsity soccer team.